 Rather than focusing on number of reps, keep your count low — like under 10 — and concentrate on the glutes engagement throughout.

-And if the body-weight version is too easy for you, add a resistance band around your thighs or hold a weight over your hips can help slow you down.
+Adding a resistance band around your thighs or holding a weight over your hips can help slow you down.

 2. Forward Lunges